carpentries-incubator/ml4bio-workshop/_episodes/05-logit-ann.md

 #### Linear separability

+In this workshop, not all of the hyperparameters in the ml4bio software will be discussed.
+For those hyperparameters that we don't cover, we will use the default settings.

 > ## Software
 >
-> Let's train logistic regression classifier.
+> Let's train a logistic regression classifier.
 >
 > For now use the default hyperparameters.
 {: .checklist}